ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ### Effect of idf on ranking
-- idf has no effect on ranking one term queries like iPhone – idf affects the ranking of documents for queries **with atleast two terms** – For the query `capricious person`, idf weighting makes occurrences of `capricious` count for much more in the final document ranking than occurrences of `person`.
+- idf has no effect on ranking one term queries like iPhone
+- idf affects the ranking of documents for queries **with atleast two terms**
+- For the query `capricious person`, idf weighting makes occurrences of `capricious` count for much more in the final document ranking than occurrences of `person`.

-## Text Normalization:
-### Stemming:
-- "Stemming is the process of `reducing inflection in words to their root forms` such as mapping a group of words to the same stem even if the stem itself is not a valid word in the Language."
-- stemming is just `stemming of prefix and suffix` such as `(-ed, -ize, -s, -de, -mis)`
-    1. `Porter-stem`: fast, set of 5 rule
-    2. `Lanchester-stemming`: slow, set of 120 rule, iterative approach, check character by chracter
-    3. `SnowballStemmer`: Non-english work stemmer

-### Lemmantization:
-- Lemmatization, unlike Stemming, `reduces the inflected words properly ensuring that the root word belongs to the language`.
-In Lemmatization root word is called Lemma.
-A lemma (plural lemmas or lemmata) is the canonical form, dictionary form, or citation form of a set of words.
-    1. WordNet-lemmantization

 ```python